ssr-diaries/Complex-Animal-Movement-Capture-and-Live-Transmission-CAMCALT-/readme.md

 Please feel free to contact me through linkedin if you have any doubts regarding the project: https://linkedin.com/in/shreyas-ramachandran-srinivasan-565638117/

+To see photos and videos from presentation/demo, visit: https://ssr1996.wixsite.com/shreyas-ssr/projects-patents

 User manual for said CAMCALT device: https://www.slideshare.net/slideshow/embed_code/key/t1MtqZh74rUYSy

 INTRODUCTION